-An Extraordinary Response To Ruth’s Question, “What About Mitral Valve Repair Of A Prolapsed Anterior Leaflet?”Posted on January 4th, 2011 under Mitral Valve Repair, Surgeons & Clinics.
+An Extraordinary Response To Ruth’s Question, “What About Mitral Valve Repair Of A Prolapsed Anterior Leaflet?”Posted by Adam Pick on January 4th, 2011

 I recently received an anxious email from Ruth about mitral valve repair.
 Ruth writes to me, “I would like to learn more about a prolapsed ANTERIOR leaflet of the mitral valve.
 I have been told that repair may not be possible.
 I am terrified… Do you have any information on the risks involved with this type of repair?
 Thanks, Ruth”

 Considering the urgent nature of Ruth’s question, I contacted Dr. David H. Adams — a leading mitral valve repair surgeon from The Mount Sinai Hospital in New York.
 What happened next is quite extraordinary… First, Dr. Adams quickly responded to Ruth with a comforting email.
 Then, Dr. Adams created a 22-minute video to help patients better understand this type of mitral valve surgery.